rishi-bhatnager/Abu/README.md

 <ins><b>INSPIRATION</b></ins>
-In the Disney movie “Aladdin” the Kleptomaniacal monkey Abu is an inquisitive character.
+In the Disney movie “Aladdin,” the Kleptomaniacal monkey Abu is an inquisitive character.
 Hence, sticking with the Aladdin theme inspired from the name of the blackrock API we chose to name our chatbot “Abu.”

 <ins><b>WHAT IT DOES</b></ins>